Udo/_HomeOverlord/README.md

 Installing this thing is painful.
 You're going to need the following:

 * Hardware: a spare Linux-ready device, preferrably a Raspberry Pi or something similar.
 For HomeEasy devices, there is a simple HomeEasy USB sender you can buy, plug it in.
 For HomeMatic devices, use a CUL or really anything that works with Homegear.
 I'm using both since I have both systems deployed at home.
+Alternatively to the CUL/Homegear combo, you could probably use the HomeMatic CCU1/2 via its XMLRPC interface.
+Since HomeOverlord sends HM XMLRPC to port 2001 and listens at 9091 on the localhost, you will have to do some port forwarding to the actual CCU.
+Alternatively, you could edit the source code of node/srv.js to the CCU address.
+Since I don't have a CCU, I have no idea if this works but it should.

 * A LAMP-style web server supporting PHP and preferrably with websocket forwarding.
 I use nginx/php-fpm/MySQL.
 Clone the repository into your web server's htdocs directory.
 Create a database named hc or similar, import the SQL file  from setup/ and edit the file config/defaults.php with your database credentials.